adam-mehdi/MuarAugment/README.md

 </div>

 ## Description
-MuarAugment provides the easiest way to a state-of-the-art data augmentation pipeline.
+MuarAugment is the easiest way to a state-of-the-art data augmentation pipeline.

 It adapts the leading pipeline search algorithms, RandAugment<sup>[1]</sup> and the model uncertainty-based augmentation scheme<sup>[2]</sup> (called MuAugment here), and modifies them to work batch-wise, on the GPU.
 Kornia<sup>[3]</sup> and albumentations are used for batch-wise and item-wise transforms respectively.

-If you are looking to quickly obtain the SOTA data augmentation pipelines without the conventional trial-and-error, MuarAugment is the package for you.
+If you are seeking SOTA data augmentation pipelines without laborious trial-and-error, MuarAugment is the package for you.

 ## How to use
 You can install `MuarAugment` via PIP: